wandnz/streamevmon/README.md

 A number of the entrypoints, including most of the single-detector example runners, rely on the Latency TS I dataset.
 This can be downloaded for free at WAND's [WITS](https://wand.net.nz/wits/latency/1/) project.
-It should be extracted into the `data/` directory such that it contains the `latency-ts-i` directory.
+It should be extracted into the `data/` directory, and the `latency-groundtruth/` directory renamed to `latency-ts-i`.

 This is a simple dataset without a well-studied set of labels to make it useful for anomaly detection benchmarks, but it has a number of interesting attributes